 After falling for the beauty of the mountains and incredible riverside view, owners Mary and Doug knew this would be the place they would embark on the entrepreneurial journey of owning their own family-friendly bar and grille.

 They invite you to stop in, sip on a refreshing, craft beer, gaze across the rushing river, and dig into some regional, American fare.

-Located on the banks of the Tellico River on the
+Located on 300 feet of the Tellico River on the

 1641 Cherohala Skyway (TN143)